Core Values

 Research

-The MMUF program is built on the proven notion that mentoring is of critical importance in supporting the growth of future scholars of color and others committed to the program’s mission.
-Each undergraduate Mellon fellow is expected to meet regularly with at least one faculty mentor, often a thesis advisor for third years beginning to prepare for the BA thesis.
-Fellows work with their mentors to develop their scholarly interests into research directions and projects.
+MentoringThe MMUF program is built on the proven notion that mentoring is critical to supporting the growth of future scholars.
+Each undergraduate Mellon Mays fellow is expected to meet regularly with at least one faculty mentor.
+Fellows work with their mentors to deepen their understanding and enrich their interests into research projects.
+Faculty mentors often serve as one of the student’s thesis advisors during the third year—when students begin preparing for the BA thesis in the spring quarter—and into the fourth year.

-• UChicago fellows are supported through faculty mentorship
+UChicago fellows are supported through faculty mentorship.

 Cohort Effect & Community